 In comparison, International Holocaust Remembrance Day is meant for everyone (no matter their religion or ethnicity) to remember the victims of the Holocaust.
 This day also recognizes all the forms of Nazi Persecution and other genocides that have taken place.
 It falls on January 27th each year to mark the day that the Auschwitz-Birkenau concentration and extermination camp was liberated in 1945.

-As we use this day for internal reflection, we vow to never forget.
+We use these days for internal reflection, and we vow to never forget.